-

 "Red Mandarin" (Da Hong Gan -大红柑, Dàhóng gān )

-"Da Hong Gang" is a large, reddish-skinned mandarin, particularly prized for its thick, aromatic peel, which is ideal for aging and use as Chen Pi (陈皮, Chénpí - aged mandarin peel).
-The peel of this mandarin also undergoes transformations over the years of aging:
+"Da Hong Gang" is a large, reddish-skinned mandarin variety, particularly prized for its thick, aromatic zest, ideal for aging and use as Chen Pi (陈皮, Chénpí – aged mandarin zest).
+The zest of this mandarin also undergoes a transformation over the years:

-- It acquires a deep, complex, spicy, sweet-citrus aroma, sometimes with medicinal or balsamic notes.
+- It develops a deep, complex, spicy, sweet-citrus aroma, sometimes with medicinal or balsamic notes.

 - Its aroma and taste are deeply integrated with the tea leaves.